Mobile Hospital Unit

-- Develop a mobile non-surgical hospital unit capable of operating in arctic and subarctic conditions, designed for light transportation and rapid set-up, based on risk mapping.
+- developing a mobile nonsurgical hospital unit capable of operating in arctic and subarctic conditions, designed for light transportation and rapid set-up, based on risk mapping;

-- Build up an emergency-competent workforce composed of Cree and non-Cree workers and professionals based in Eeyou Istchee.
+- building an emergency-competent workforce composed of Cree and non-Cree workers and professionals based in Eeyou Istchee;

-- Share expertise in the delivery of emergency health services for Northern communities.
+- sharing expertise in the delivery of emergency health services for Northern communities;

 Explore more